omahs/availproject.github.io/docs/clash-of-nodes/dymension/dymension.md

 ## 2. Fund Your RollApp Addresses

-Once you have initialized your RollApp, the system will provide you with several key addresses that require funding.
-These addresses are essential for various operations within your RollApp.
+After initializing your RollApp, you will receive several key addresses, including both Dymension and Avail addresses, which require funding for operational purposes.

 To fund these addresses, follow these steps in Dymension's Discord:

 1. **Access the froopyland-faucet and avail-faucet channels**: Navigate to the **`#froopyland-faucet`** channel in Dymension's Discord to fund your Dymension RollApp addresses, and to the **`#avail-faucet`** channel to fund your Avail address.

    :::note
-   Use only the **#froopyland-faucet** channel for Goldberg tokens.
+   Use only the **#froopyland-faucet** channel.
 Avoid the **#dymension-faucet channel**, as it provides tokens for the old Dymension devnet.
    :::

 2. **Fund the Addresses**: Use the following command format to request funds for each address: